caothuphu2013/instagram-bot/README.md

 ### Getting started

-1. cd into root and run npm install
+1. cd into root and run `npm install`

-3. cd into client and run npm install
+3. cd into client and run `npm install`

-3. From root run - npm run dev
+3. From root run `npm run dev`

+You will be presented with a blank landing page.
+Since app is only in sandbox mode it is unable to connect any person Instagram account.

+Unfortunately upon finishing this application [Instagram closed down their API indefinitely](https://www.instagram.com/developer/changelog/) so development has been indefinitely halted as well.